saksham000/Ticket-Booking-System-Backend/README.md

 This is a FullStack TicketBooking App's Backend in which you can book almost any ticket in one place.
 Right now developing this web app for movie tickets booking only.
-Right now this project is in under development.
+Right now this project is in under development the backend is almost done with database.